whadziewicz/algoliasearch-magento-2/README.md

 ./Algolia{Product}{Concern}/Test/Unit : at module level, contains unit tests ./Algolia{Product}{Concern}/Test/Mftf : at module level, contains integration tests with (or not) other modules
 ```

+## Test suite

+The test suite will run as  `pre-commit` hook.
+As so, it should be fast, reliable, isolated, and without flakiness:

+composer.json > extra > hooks.

+> It's important to NOT underestimate the importance of this task.
+A well-designed test
+ suite, will drastically reduce the amount of time we spend debugging and on support.

+The test suite can also be run manually using:

+- `composer test` Runs the whole test suite in `--dry-run` mode.

+## Continous integration

+As discussed on the point `release`, eventually the CI will be responsible to release new versions of the extension.
+But before
+that is important to set up a test suite on the CI that tests the current extension against different scenarios, here are some:

+1 - magento 101, php 7.0
+2 - magento 101, php 7.1
+3 - magento 101, php 7.2
+4 - magento 102, php 7.0
+// ...

+## Coding Style

+Ensures well designed, robust, and clean code:

+- `composer lint` Runs the linter
+- `composer test:lint` Runs the linter in `--dry-run`

+It's fine to change coding style rules during the development.

+## Static Analysis

+Static analysis focuses on finding errors in your code without actually running it.
+Contains rules to get us
+on the habit of writing robust, safe, and maintainable code.

+They are aggressive, but just TypeScript, they point you in the right direction.

+- `composer test:types` Runs the type checker.

 ## Deployment